 While we should endeavor to love our children equally, it doesn’t mean that we should give them an equal inheritance.
-When Israel blessed his 12 sons in Genesis 49, the oldest son, Reuben, should have received a double inheritance.
-But Reuben was unfaithful, so he didn’t get the share.
+We see biblical inheritance played out when Israel blessed his 12 sons in Genesis 49.
+The oldest son, Reuben, should have received a double inheritance, but he was unfaithful, so he didn’t get the share.
 Similarly, sons 2 & 3, Simeon and Levi, had fierce anger, so they were disqualified.
 It was the fourth son, Judah, who got the double portion.
 As a practical matter, the larger the estate and the larger the responsibility, the more likely that there may be a need for unequal inheritance.

 Principle Five: Inheritance as Mission.

-There’s little doubt that I’ve only skimmed the surface on these ideas.
+There’s little doubt that I’ve only skimmed the surface on the biblical principles of inheritance.
 More of these thoughts and ideas can be found in David Green’s book noted above.
-I’m also working on an upcoming book called What’s the Purpose of Family?
 However, I invite your thoughts and views.
-Email me at email@example.com.
+Email me at [email protected].